 Scenario 2:

-For RAN AI/ML capabilities the ML training function is located in the 3GPP RAN domain-specific management function while the AI/ML inference function is located in gNB.
-See figure 4a.2-2.
+For AI/ML for NG-RAN, the ML model training is located in the 3GPP RAN domain-specific management function while the AI/ML inference is located in NG-RAN node.
+For AI/ML inference use case, refer to Network Energy Saving, Load Balancing, Mobility Optimization as defined in clause 16.20 in TS 38.300 [16].
+See Figure 4a.2-2.